abhishekbhardwaj/tailwind-react-next.js-typescript-eslint-jest-starter/readme.md

 - `yarn format`: To autoformat all the issues.
 - `yarn export`: Run this after running `yarn analyze` to export a build copy.

+- `yarn upgrade --latest`: To upgrade all packages to their latest versions (could include breaking changes).

 ## Code Structure

 1. All Next.js entrypoints are housed in the `pages/` directory as a default.